aws-powertools/powertools-lambda-python/docs/core/tracer.md

 ### Install

-!!! info "This is not necessary if you're using Lambda Layer"
+!!! info "This is not necessary if you're installing Powertools via [Lambda Layer](../index.md#lambda-layer){target="_blank"}"

-Add `aws-lambda-powertools[aws-xray-sdk]` in your preferred dependency management tool.
+Add `aws-lambda-powertools[tracer]` as a dependency in your preferred tool: _e.g._, _requirements.txt_, _pyproject.toml_.

+This will ensure you have the required dependencies before using Tracer.

 ### Permissions